elunna/nerfhack-changelog/README.md

 * **the protective effect of hard helmets** has been reduced when heavy objects fall on the hero's head.
 * only elves can safely enchant elvish armor over +3.
 Other races will get a warning vibration if their elvish armor is enchanted over +3.
 * worn armor has a 25% weight reduction (xnh/FIQ)
-* dwarves and elves get a +1 bonus for each racially aligned piece of armor they wear (Evil)
+* dwarves, elves, ad gnomes get a +1 bonus for each racially aligned piece of armor they wear (Evil)
-* orcs and gnomes get a +2 bonus for each racially aligned piece of armor they wear (Evil/THEM)
+* orcs get a +2 bonus for each racially aligned piece of armor they wear (Evil/THEM)
 * plate mail now grants 8AC
 * crystal plate mail now grants 9AC
 * bronze plate mail now grants 7AC